90-Day Drug and Alcohol Abuse Rehab Treatment Programs

 This allows for around-the-clock supervision and, when necessary, access to medical services.
 Such a level of care is especially appropriate for those who may have a severe addiction, co-occurring mental health conditions, suicidal ideation or behavior, special medical considerations, or a history of poor treatment compliance.4

 Outpatient clinics can also provide 90-day substance abuse programs.
-However, it is common to continue some duration of outpatient treatment after an inpatient 90-day drug or alcohol rehab program has been completed.
+However, it is common to continue some duration of outpatient treatment after a 90-day inpatient drug or alcohol rehab program has been completed.
 Often this care continues for far longer than 90 days to help patients get the most benefit out of treatment.
 Outpatient treatment sessions can be scheduled around the patient’s work, school, or home responsibilities.
 Good candidates for outpatient treatment include those with mild addictions, strong motivation to recover, sober support systems, and reliable transportation to the clinic.4

 What to Look for in a Rehab Program